File Uploader ADC Service

-This web service is used with the ADC upload which allows you to upload files during a web survey
+This web service is used with the ADC upload, camera and microphone which allows you to upload files during a web survey only.

 - Windows Communication Foundation

 - Internet Information Service